telerik/kendo-react-dropdowns/docs/dropdownlist/index.md

 ### Features

-#### Search with keyboard
+#### Search with Keyboard

-By default the user is able to navigate between items by typing with the keyboard.
-By default the seach is case-insensitive and the delay before the search-text typed by the end user is cleared is 500 milliseconds.
+By default, the user is able to navigate between items by providing a keyboard input.
+The default search functionality is case-insensitive and the delay before the search-text submitted by the user is cleared is 500 milliseconds.

-These settings can be changed through the `ignoreCase` and `delay` configuration properties.
+These settings can be changed through the [`ignoreCase`]({% slug api_ddl_kendouiforreact %}#ignorecase-booleandefault-true) and [`delay`]({% slug api_ddl_kendouiforreact %}#delay-number) configuration properties.

 ```html-preview
     <div id="app"></div>